daniellaomokore/pokemon_api/README.md

 It also allows a user get information from the seperate api and view it.

-⬇️<b>How To Run:</b>
+✨<b>How to Run:</b>

-<i>Before running you must</i>:

-* Install Python 3.11 or the most up to date version of Python

-* Entered in your api key into the project's config file

-* Installed all the python libraries used in the project, these are as follows:
-                          * requests
-                          * mysql.connector
-                          * flask
-                          * schedule
-                          * time
-                          * itertools
-                          * re
-                          * random
-                          * datetime/Delta
-                          * collections - Counter
+* Install the dependencies by running `pip install -r requirements.txt` in the terminal or command prompt on your system.

+* set up your environmental variables in a '.env' file in the root.
+With variables for API = "[your secret api key user]"

-* Press the run button
+* Press the run button and follow the prompts

-* Enter in a pokemon id number when prompted to
+✨<b>How to Test:</b>

+* Run the 'testPokemon.py' file in the src directory.